To learn more, visit 2023 Course and subject delivery.

-The course is intended to introduce students to and cover the Architects Accreditation Council of Australia.
-(AACA) National Competency Standards for Architects (NCSA) related to Architectural Practice.
+The subject responds to the Architects Accreditation Council of Australia (AACA), and the National Competency Standards for Architects (NCSA) that are related to Architectural Practice.
 These Performance Competencies are set out in the intended learning outcomes of the subject.

 Intended learning outcomes

-At the conclusion of the course students should be able to demonstrate:
+At the conclusion of the subject students should be able to:

-- A knowledge of future practice, research and innovation as it relates to the architectural profession;
+- Consider future practice, research and innovation as it relates to the strategic leadership of the architectural profession.

 Particular attention is given, both in lecture and assignment content, to the development of the following abilities: